Whether you're in school, college, or looking for a career change, we'll help you find the right apprenticeship and give you the tools to land it.

 I applied, got rejected, learned, adjusted, and kept going until I secured a Project Management apprenticeship.

-During my apprenticeship, I didn't just aim to get through it.
-I wanted to excel.
-So I took every opportunity that came my way β interviewed executive directors, had meetings with Members of Parliament, and became the Early Talent Representative for the Midlands.
+During my apprenticeship I didn't just aim to get through it, I wanted to excel.
+So I took every opportunity that came my way.
+I interviewed executive directors, had meetings with Members of Parliament, and became the Early Talent Representative for the Midlands.

 That led to me being awarded Apprentice of the Year by the Association for Project Management, my company's Unsung Hero award, and being named a finalist for two other apprenticeship awards.

-I completed my apprenticeship and started my role as an Assistant Project Manager in Major Projects in July 2025 and, in April 2026, I was promoted to Delivery Manager in Digital Services.
+I completed my apprenticeship and started my role as an Assistant Project Manager in Major Projects in July 2025.
+In April 2026 I was promoted to Delivery Manager in Digital Services.

 That means I'm in the room when decisions are made.
 I see what gets candidates through and what gets them rejected.